 Tackling climate change as a priority

 Current financial and regulatory frameworks put limits on what we can do.
-This is why tackling climate change needs to be a collective effort.
-We will work with partners, businesses and residents to take action.
+Therefore, tackling climate change needs to be a collective effort.
+We will work with partners, businesses, and residents to take action.
 We will lobby central government to significantly increase powers to drive significant change locally, and for greater intervention by central government to reduce climate change.

 As we have outlined, it will not be easy, 2030 is an extremely challenging target, and may prove impossible; however, that does not mean we should back away from the challenge or ambition to start this journey now.
 Our plan provides an outline road map for carbon neutrality a full 20 years ahead of the Government's target of 2050.

 It's an ambitious target but as one of the first councils in the country to declare a climate and biodiversity emergency, we believe we should be leading the way to support the town's residents, visitors and those who work here to cut greenhouse gas emissions from the whole town as close to zero as possible.